oddballteam/challenges/moods-and-stress-go/README.md

 Feel free to use tools like Google, StackOverflow, and reference manuals when completing this challenge.

 ## Overview
 As health care providers, we're concerned with the moods and stress levels of our patients.
-We have historical data available in CSV files that we want to analyze.
+We have historical data available in CSV / JSON files that we want to analyze.

 We're going to define a bad day as a day when:
   - a user's mood is 1 or 2